stoeps13/connections-doc/source/admin/troubleshoot/ts_t_check_tdi.md

     -   OFF
     When a given level is enabled, all levels that are lower in severity are automatically enabled.
 For more information about how to configure tracing, see [Logging and debugging](https://www.ibm.com/docs/en/sdi/7.2.0?topic=SSCQGF_7.2.0/com.ibm.IBMDI.doc_7.2/adminguide172.htm#logging) in the IBM Security Directory Integrator documentation.

+    !!! note
-    **Note:** Depending on the tracing level enabled, the output can be very lengthy, so try to perform small operations only when tracing is enabled.
+    Depending on the tracing level enabled, the output can be very lengthy, so try to perform small operations only when tracing is enabled.

     Profiles service layer logging